kubeshop/botkube-docs/docs/configuration/general.md

     disableColors: false

 # Parameters for the Config Watcher container.
+# It watches for data changes of any ConfigMap or Secret with the label `botkube.io/config-watch: "true"` from the namespace where BotKube is installed, and restarts BotKube.
 configWatcher:
   # If true, restarts the BotKube Pod on config changes.
   enabled: true